stayradiated/bar/README.md

 ## Configuration

-Settings are stored in `source/scripts/config.coffee`.
-Recompile the application by running `cake build`.
+Settings are stored in `app/js/config.js`.

-Edit colours and load themes in `source/styles/main.scss`.
+Edit colours and load themes in `source/main.scss`.
 Recompile the styles by running `npm run-script css`.

 ## Hiding the menubar